-The filler valve for the gas tank is in the rear bunker and is accessed through a hole in the dummy coal load.
-Ensure that the gas canister is fitted with a correct adapter, then invert it and place its nozzle over the gas filler valve.
-Support the locomotive from underneath in the area of the tank, and press the canister down.
+Invert the gas canister and place its nozzle over the gas filler valve.
+Support the tank from underneath and press the canister down.
 The gas will be heard hissing as it enters the tank and a small amount will escape around the valve.
 This is quite normal and is the tank venting as the liquid enters.

-After about 20 to 30 seconds liquid gas will emerge from the valve showing that the tank is full.
+After about 20 to 30 seconds, liquid gas will emerge from the valve showing that the tank is full.
 Remove the canister immediately.
-Filling times will vary depending on the temperature of the locomotive and are for guidance only.